galanonym/.vim/readme.md

     <C-]> - go to tag file in help
     <C-t> - go back in help

+Range Symbols in Ex mode

+    :1,3 - range between row 1 to row 3
+    . - line where cursor is placed
+    'm - line containing mark m
+    $ - last line of file
+    % - entire file, shortcut for :1,$
+    '< - start of visual selection
+    '> - end of visual selection
+    :.-3,.+3 - simple aritmethics works, current line +-3 lines

+Ex mode commands

+    :1,3p - print lines in range
+    :1,3s/Foo/Bar/g - substitute Foo for Bar on every line (g - replace all words in every line) :1,3normal A; - appends ; to the end of every line (normal runs a normal command) :1,3normal i// - prepends // to every line

 Tips & Tricks

-    after selecting in visual selection press : to get :'<,'> - means "Range for each line in the visual selection execute:"
+    (after selecting in visual selection press : to get :'<,'>)
-    :'<,'>normal A; - appends ; to the end of every line (normal runs a normal command) :'<,'>normal i// - prepends // to every line